top of page

 I choose to be hope and embody faith as I unpack all my wounds by the grace of Jesus and not suppress them or dismiss them.

-in my fearfully and wonderfully embodied, brown-skinned womanhood
+in my wonderfully embodied, brown-skinned womanhood

 in my holy listening